-PyCharm integrates with React Native and helps you create, edit, lint, run, debug, and maintain your applications.
+PyCharm helps you create, edit, lint, run, debug, and maintain your React Native applications.
 PyCharm also provides code completion for React and Flow symbols.

 Installing react-native-cli globally